golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 Once you have created an app-key you can use it in your requestor script replacing `insert-your-32-char-app-key-here` with the actual key.

 {% alert level="info" %}
-Note that while from the `Yagna` perspective we are talking about an applications accessing its API, therefore `Yagna` uses the `app-key` term, while from applications perspective they obtain the access to REST API, and therefore the have `apikey` attribute.
+Note that while from the `yagna` perspective we are talking about an applications accessing its API, therefore `yagna` uses the `app-key` term, while from applications perspective they obtain the access to REST API, and therefore the have `apikey` attribute.
 {% /alert %}

 ```js